SimpliAj/CFX-Status-BOT/README.md

 # Future Plans

-In a future update, I plan to add configuration options to customize the thumbnail URLs for the status embed and error messages.
+In a future update, I plan to add configuration options to customize the thumbnail URLs for the status embed and error messages and maybe add multiple language support.